christoph1604/Udacity_DataScientist_Project1/README.txt

 Files in the repository:
 - README.txt
 - Project_1.ipynb				Jupyter notebook containing coding and comments for my project (see reference CRISP-DM process in Markdown)
 - Addendum_LRModel.ipynb		Jupyter notebook with an additional application of Linear Models (as taught in the course lessons) on the dataset.
 For clarification of questions with teachers.
+- survey_results_public.csv		The analyzed dataset
-- data						Folder with the analyzed dataset
+- survey_results_schema.csv		The schema of the analyzed dataset

 Related blogpost on medium.com: